LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Hubspot

-Hubspot built their brand around inbound marketing and lead generation software (e.g. attracting potential customers by creating valuable content and experiences tailored to them), which is probably the most effective digital marketing strategy for small businesses.
+HubSpot built their brand around inbound marketing and lead generation software (e.g. attracting potential customers by creating valuable content and experiences tailored to them), which is probably the most effective digital marketing strategy for small businesses.

 Price: Varies.
 See HubSpot’s plans.
-The “Starter” plan is $45/month.
+The “Starter” plan is $18/month when paid annually.

 Pros: